 Motuihe Wharf damaged

-Updated 1 April 2014: Following recent storm events Motuihe Wharf has been damaged.
+Motuihe Wharf has been damaged by storms.
 The southern (Wharf Bay) side of the wharf has been closed.
-Please take care when disembarking your vessel.
-Future storm events may close Motuihe Wharf to all public landings at short notice.
+Take care when disembarking your vessel.
+Future storms may close Motuihe Wharf to all public landings at short notice.

 Water from tap